How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Children: Metoclopramide should not be used in children less than one year of age.
 It should only be used in children over one year of age when the benefits of treatment outweigh the risks of side effects.
-The total daily dose for children should not be higher than 0.5 mg per kilogram of body weight since with higher doses tremors and abnormal twitching movements can occur.
+Children may be more at risk of experiencing abnormal involuntary movements such as tremors and abnormal twitching movements, even at recommended dosages.

 Seniors: Seniors appear to have a higher risk of side effects with long-term treatment of metoclopramide.